 Through a multi-sensory approach the pupils follow the EYFS/Key Stage 1 curriculum at their own pace, learning through play and practical activities to find their place within the school community and the world around them.
 To ensure that pupils are equipped for future learning, independence is developed though choice making, communication and social interaction with peers.
 For further information about curriculum planning please open attached document.

 For the majority of pupils, the learning that takes place is linked to themes which combine key strands of the national curriculum.
-Through a range of structured learning activities alongside specialist support including communication support, pupils continue to develop their independent learning skills with an emphasis on expressing a preference, collaboration and cooperation; with the opportunity to apply their English and Maths skills in real life situations.
+Through a range of structured learning activities alongside specialist support including communication support, pupils continue to develop their independent learning skills with an emphasis on expressing a preference, collaboration and cooperation; with the opportunity to apply their English, maths, science and other skills in real life situations.
 The thematic approach to learning enables pupils to explore their national heritage and make links to the wider world.
 It ensures they receive a broad and balanced experience carefully adjusted to meet their needs.
-For further information about themes and curriculum planning please open attached document.
+For further information about themes and curriculum planning please open attached document

 Careers education, advice and guidance are used to support pupils with accessing a curriculum that is guided by future aspirations and allows them, where applicable, to explore vocational pathways.
 For pupils where the focus is life choices they will explore their role within the local community, further develop their skills in making choices and showing preferences and continue to develop their understanding of the world around them.
+Multi-sensory and creative approaches are integral to the curriculum and this helps to ensure engagement and progress.
 All pupils continue their learning in maths and English through thematic and or accredited learning, having opportunities to apply this to real life situations.
 Developing a strong sense of self, understanding how to express this and dealing with relationships is an integral part of learning for pupils as they mature.
 For further information about accredited courses and vocational pathways please open attached document.